-11. Management Fee, Investment Management Fee, Sub-Investment Management Fee, Performance Fee, Central Administration Fee and Depositary Bank Fee taxes, if any) for Shares of Classes R; (ii) up to 1.245% p.a. (plus any applicable taxes, if any) for Shares of Classes I; and (iii) up to 0.945 % p.a. (plus any applicable taxes, if any) for Shares of Classes F, subject to a Minimum Fee.
+12. Management Fee, Investment Management Fee, Sub-Investment Management Fee, Central Administration Fee and Depositary Bank Fee

+The maximum management fee for all Shares of all Classes paid out of the assets of the Sub Fund is calculated monthly on the basis of the average Net Asset Value of the respective Class and amounts to (i) up to 1.545% p.a. (plus any applicable taxes, if any) for Shares of Classes R; (ii) up to 1.045% p.a. (plus any applicable taxes, if any) for Shares of Classes I; (iii) up to 0.795 % p.a. (plus any applicable taxes, if any) for Shares of Classes F, subject to a Minimum Fee; and (iv) up to 1.545% p.a.% p.a. (plus any applicable taxes, if any) for Shares of Classes N.